-The principle effects of liquidation are that the limited company stops trading immediately, and the directors role ends.
-A liqudator will close down the company, make employees redundant and sell off assets for the benefit for corporate creditors.
+The principal effects of liquidation are that the limited company stops trading immediately, and the director’s role ends.
+The company will stop doing business.
+A liquidator will close down the company, make employees redundant and sell off assets for the benefit of corporate creditors.
+Once it’s been removed (‘struck off’) from the register at Companies House, the company will not exist.

 Read our complete guide to the consequences of company liquidation below.